A-kly/School-Vault/PSYCH 105/Language & Thought.md

 	- It cannot explain the overwhelming and rapid development of human language in early childhood
 		- To explain this, many claim that we are *neurologically predisposed* to develop language and that *these innate constraints primarily influence language acquisition*.
 ### Nativist - Chomsky’s Nativist Theory of Language
+- Brains are evolved to produce language
+	- Language acquisition device (LAD) (built in system to help with language learning)
+- *Critical periods* for language demonstrate a biological constraint
+	- *Sensitive period* may be more accurate
+- Similarities across the human species regarding the process of language development
+	- Children across cultures acquire nouns before verbs
+	- Grammatical structure varies little between cultures
+	- Default tendency of gestures

+### Others
+- Interactionist
+	- Cognitive, social communication, and emergentist theories
+- Culture, language, and thought
+	- Linguistic relativity